Minnie Mendoza: Coaching career

 After retiring as a player, Mendoza was a coach for the Charlotte O's.

 Mendoza was also a first base coach for the Baltimore Orioles during the 1988 season.
 After the 1988 season, he became a roving minor league instructor in the Orioles organization.

 Mendoza was a coach for the Burlington Indians in the Appalachian League and was manager for the team in 1992.

-As of 2008, Mendoza the Latin America field coordinator in the Cleveland Indians organization.
+As of 2008, Mendoza was the Latin America field coordinator in the Cleveland Indians organization.

+Death

+Mendoza died in Murrells Inlet, South Carolina, on September 9, 2024, at the age of 89.